- Choosing an Internet provider sometimes feels like choosing between “the devil you know” and “the devil you don’t.”

 - Luckily, that’s not the case for customers with a choice between Fios and Optimum (also known as Cablevision or Optimum Online).

 - Verizon Fios and Cablevision are among the highest-ranked broadband providers in the US.
 Both provide above-average upload speeds, decent customer service, and are free of data caps.
 Their biggest differences come down to speed vs price and TV packages.

 The biggest difference between Fios and Optimum is that Fios is fiber, while Optimum is cable.
 Fiber generally offers better speeds and less latency (lag), but comes at a slightly higher price.

 Verizon Fios: Recommended For Techies, Gamers, Cord Cutters & Home Offices

 - cord cutters

 - home offices

 Verizon Fios is the premium option, although their budget options aren’t bad either.
 Fios generally costs more to install and comes with a higher monthly bill for top-shelf speeds in the “gigabit” range.
-Their best prices usually come with a 1–2 year contract.
+Verizon’s plans are all contract-free.

 Consider them if you work from home, want to stream on a 4k screen, are a serious gamer, or simply want the best upload speeds on the home Internet market.